Pac1226/Technical-Analytics-App/README.md

 ## Stock Assets

-The application aggregates, cleans, and runs models on timeseries price data collected on any ticker symbol that Alpaca reports on.
+The application aggregates, cleans, and runs models on timeseries price data collected on any ticker symbol.

 ---